BRIEF-CU Medical Systems says conversion of 3rd series convertible bonds into shares

-* Says 500 million won worth of its 3rd series convertible bonds have been converted into 174,034 shares of the co, at 2,873 won/share
+* Says 2.6 billion won worth of its 3rd series convertible bonds have been converted into 904,965 shares of the co, at 2,873 won/share

 * Says listing date of new shares is June 28